Business Finance

 These analyses can be performed on both a macro and micro level.
 While maintaining a high ROI for your fundraising efforts is important for your charity’s reputation, you may decide to prioritize some development efforts over others if they bring in higher donation amounts or cost less to implement.
 (If you come from the private sector, this is similar to adjusting your products to promote items with a higher gross margin.)

-Accounting serves 2 major purposes in business: looking back on past performance and planning for future income.
+Accounting serves two major purposes in business: looking back on past performance and planning for future income.
 While your nonprofit may use financial documents to report on the past quarter, you can also use this visibility to create fundraising goals and budget for future expenses.

 For example, a nonprofit can review its operational expenses to predict how much it costs to run annually.
 The organization can then use this information to make cuts or take on new projects depending on whether they have a cash deficit or surplus.